AnnaHollander/AnnaHollander.github.io/index.md

 </md>
 <br>
 <h1>Infographic</h1>
-<p> Care about diveristy.
-I wanted to show how diverse, or rather not diverse, Lehigh is.
-Made this using Canva. </p>
+<p> As a student at Lehigh University who lived in a big city with incredible diversity, I wanted to see how diverse Lehigh is.
+I decide to create infographic using Canva to demonstrate the breakdown of races on campus. </p>
 ![Infographic of Student Diversity at Lehigh](https://annahollander.github.io/lehighdiversity.png) [Infographic of Student Diversity at Lehigh](https://annahollander.github.io/LehighDiversity.html)